 The Children and Orphanage Care Program is open year-round with

-projects ranging from two weeks to six months or longer, depending on the needs of GSC's partners.
+projects ranging from four weeks to six months or longer, depending on the needs of GSC's partners.

 Request Information Program Dates and RatesHow to Enroll Apply Now